Red Dead Online's Blood Money update adds 'a series of daring robberies' next week

 Crimes can be taken on as a lone gun or posse, and during them you'll be collecting a new resource, Capitale, to return to Martelli and unlock an 'Opportunity.'
 All very organised, this thieving lark.
 The Opportunities are major missions about taking on a Lemoyne senator, and the first comes with the update will two more are in the pipeline.

-In addition to this there are four passes arriving under the collective banner of the Quick Draw Club, each packed with cosmetic rewards including first of all Dutch's outfit, and each of which costs 25 gold bars but rewards back the same if completed.
+In addition to this there are four new types of passes arriving under the collective banner of the Quick Draw Club, each packed with cosmetic rewards including first of all Dutch's outfit, and each of which cost 25 gold bars but rewards back the same if completed.

 Rockstar adds that "In response to your feedback, the Skill and Satchel Pamphlets previously released via the Outlaw Pass—such as unlocking the ability to Fast Travel from a Wilderness Camp—will be placed on general sale at the Fence."